 However the sport has also evolved beyond the racing scene, with the aerial acrobatics of Freestyle BMX and its various disciplines – street, park, dirt, vert and flatland – reaching a global audience through contests such as the X-Games, and inspiring a new generation of riders to emulate the superstars of the circuit.

-If you don’t want to read our in-depth guide on BMX bikes, you can go directly to the relevant product pages via the links below:
+If you don’t want to read our BMX bikes buying guide, you can go directly to the relevant product pages via the links below:

 Read on to find out a little bit more about BMX bike basics and to help you choose which bike is right for you.